Build multi-modal AI applications using our new open-source Vision AI SDK.

 LaunchCallPermissions( call = call, onAllPermissionsGranted = { // All permissions are granted so we can join the call. val result = call.join(create = true) result.onError { Toast.makeText(applicationContext, it.message, Toast.LENGTH_LONG).show() } } )

 Define the UI.
-Lastly, the UI is rendered by observing call.state (participants and connection states).
+Lastly, you can render the UI by observing call.state (participants and connection states).

 kotlin